bucharest-gold/fidelity/README.md

       console.error('whoops!', err);
     });

+### promise.catch(onRejected)

+This is just a little syntactic sugar for `promise.then(null, onRejected);`.
+It returns a `promise`.

 ## Benchmarks

 It's pretty fast.
 Benchmarks are notoriously a lot like [statistics](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics) so take this with a grain of salt.
-Results from a simplified, non-scientific benchmark performed on a Macbook Pro on a random Thursday morning.
+Results from a simplified, non-scientific benchmark performed on a Macbook Pro on a random Tuesday afternoon.
+Your results may vary.

     ~/s/fidelity git:master ❮❮❮ npm run benchmark                                         ⏎ ⬆ ✭ ✱